bennorris/blog/_posts/2016-12-22-learning-on-learn.md

 There were moments of frustration - like a few labs with a bunch of tedious tests that had little to do with the lessons they were supposed to reinforce - but these moments were the exception, and every learning experience comes with frustration.

 Overall, I wouldn't hesitate to recommend Learn.
-And if you want to hear more about my experience, feel free to shoot me an email at bennorris07@gmail.com.
+And if you want to hear something more specific about the program, feel free to shoot me an email at bennorris07@gmail.com.

 If you're on the fence about learning to code, I can't say it any better than Tom Waits:

-Fishing for a good time
+Fishing for a good time \\
 Starts with throwing in your line